Helen Binney Kitchel in a 1970s newspaper clipping

 State Park Effort Fails

 The anti-billboard quest symbolizes her commitment, but her conservation quests began and ended in her hometown.
-The Binneys tried and failed to stop development of a tract of land where she’d played as a girl and young adult, the Will March Farm.
-This 200-acre property was really a natural wooded tract, not strictly a farm.
+The Binneys tried and failed to stop development of a tract of land where she’d played as a girl and young adult, Laddins Rock Farm, owned by William Marks.
+This 200-plus-acre property was really a natural wooded tract, not strictly a farm.
 Old photos show the family putting on plays in the woods, dressed in pseudo-tribal costume.
-In the early 1930s, when Mrs. Kitchel had started her political career, a donor who had offered to buy the Will March Farm withdrew the offer, and the land was sold to a developer.
+In the early 1930s, when Mrs. Kitchel had started her political career, a donor who had offered to buy the Laddins Rock property withdrew the offer, and the land was sold to a developer.
 The loss greatly upset Mrs. Kitchel who, with her sister, Mary, turned their efforts to preserving nearby land as a park for the town.
 The sisters persuaded their father to buy and landscape land for 10 acres.
 That work included creating a dam for two lakes.
 Later, Mrs. Kitchel’s mother bought surrounding hilly land and expanded the park to 20 acres.
 Mrs. Kitchel in 1934 joined again with Alice Binney and Daniel Waid in buying land that became the Helen Binney Kitchel Natural Park.

 Mrs. Kitchel and members of CFPA helped plan the landscaped Merritt Parkway, and later, she wrote a multipart series about the Merritt.
 The connection between the easy car travel the Merritt encouraged and the negative aspects of highways became apparent soon enough.
 Secretary Edgar Heermance invited Mrs. Kitchel to speak at meetings about these problems.
 She saved the notes from her March 13, 1935, address, in which she described her second billboard bill, which in that iteration called for a 200-foot buffer between roadside and billboard, limited their sizes and certain placements, and increased fees: